rsksmart/rwallet/developer-guideline.md

         // Send 0.001 RBTC to toAddress
         value: web3.utils.toWei('0.001'),

-        // Get gasPrice from latest block, or a constant value.
+        // Get gasPrice from block chain, or a constant value.
 Default gasPrice is 1
         gasPrice: gasPrice || 1,
         nonce: transactionCount + 1,
       }